cryostatio/cryostatio.github.io/_getting-started/snapshot-a-recording.md

 named `snapshot-n`, where `n` is a natural number.
-This snapshot contains all of the JFR data that was present in the target JVM at the time that the snapshot was taken and is in the `STOPPED` state as soon as it is created (that is, the snapshot will never recording any further information and is fixed in size).
+This snapshot contains all of the JFR data that was present in the target JVM at the time that the snapshot was taken and is in the `STOPPED` state as soon as it is created (that is, the snapshot will never record any further information and is fixed in size).
 This is useful when you have an ongoing, continuous recording active in a target application and want to preserve the specific information at a given point in time.
 If the continuous source recording is configured with a maximum